Improve core web vitals

 Largest contentful Paint

-The Largest Contentful Paint (LCP) may be affected by several factors including slow server response times, render-blocking JavaScript and CSS, issues on client-side rendering and other slow loading resources.
-So, it is suggested to optimize your server, use a CDN, cache assets, etc… Minify your CSS and remove non-critical JavaScript and others.
-Optimize your images, preload resources, etc.
+The Largest Contentful Paint (LCP) may be affected by several factors, including slow server response times, render-blocking JavaScript and CSS, issues with client-side rendering, and other slow-loading resources.

 Here is a guide on how to optimize for LCP.